GovTechSG/cstack-quota-monitoring/README.md

 How to use?
 ===========

-To monitor the metrics, we simply have to access the Grafana dashboards under the namespace `Usage/AWS Quota Monitor.`
+To monitor the metrics, we simply have to access the Grafana dashboard when configured correctly.

 ![](attachments/641804391/757902592.png)